 Rio’s city center (Centro) is home to some of the biggest, oldest and most popular blocos in town.
-Head downtown to enjoy blocos such as Cordão do Boitatá, which attracts families as well as party-goers and where costumes are highly encouraged.
-Pack your stamina and brace yourself for Cordão do Bola Preta, the official first ever bloco of carnival.
-It is undoubtedly the largest bloco, often with one million people expected to attend — in 2011, it attracted a massive 2.3 million people.
-Be sure to dress up in black-and-white polka dots for this bloco; it’s the party’s trademark color combo.
+Head downtown to enjoy blocos such as Cordão do Boitatá, which attracts families as well as partygoers and where costumes are highly encouraged.
+Pack your stamina and brace yourself for Cordão do Bola Preta, the official first-ever bloco of carnival.
+It is undoubtedly the largest bloco, often with 1 million people in attendance – in 2011, it attracted a massive 2.3 million people.
+Be sure to dress up in black-and-white polka dots for this bloco; it’s the party’s trademark pattern.

 While these are two distinct neighborhoods, during carnival the two often blend together as blocos spill over from one area into the next.
 Banda de Ipanema stays within Ipanema, trailing the streets near the beach.
-It is one of the most liberal and open-minded blocos with a wide-ranging mix of party-goers from families to elaborately dressed drag queens.
-There are dozens of other blocos in these two neighborhoods that take place every single day.
+It is one of the most liberal blocos with a wide-ranging mix of partygoers from families to elaborately dressed drag queens.
+There are dozens of other blocos in these two neighborhoods that take place every day of carnival.
 Two of the other biggest and most popular are Que Merda é Essa?! and Simpatia é Quase Amor – but even the small, spontaneous blocos in Ipanema and Leblon are worth attending for their fun spirit and friendly crowd.